mirarr-app/mirarr/SUPABASE_SETUP.md

 1. Go to [supabase.com](https://supabase.com) and sign up/sign in
 2. Click "New Project"
 3. Choose your organization and enter project details
+4. The name doesn't matter.
+Don't change other settings
+5. For region choose somewhere closest to you for better latency
-4. Wait for the project to be created
+6. Wait for the project to be created

 ## Step 2: Create the Watch History Table

 1. In your Supabase dashboard, go to the "SQL Editor"
-2. Run the following SQL command to create the watch history table:
+2. Copy and paste the following SQL command to create the watch history table.
+Click run:

 ```sql
 CREATE TABLE IF NOT EXISTS watch_history (